belzecue/Terrain3D_wiki/Building-From-Source.md

 ## 3. Identify the appropriate godot-cpp version

 At this time your version of godot-cpp must match the version of your Godot engine exactly.
+Use one of these steps to get the correct commit hash.

+### Using the website
-Look at the [godot-cpp commit history](https://github.com/godotengine/godot-cpp/commits/master
-) for your version.
+Look at the [godot-cpp commit history](https://github.com/godotengine/godot-cpp/commits/master ) for your version.
 Search for entries named `Sync with upstream commit...`.